neomatrix369/awesome-ai-ml-dl/examples/JuPyteR/README.md

 [JuPyteR notebooks](https://jupyter.org/) also gives us the facility to write notebooks using Java, Scala and other JVM and non-JVM languages in addition to Python, R and Julia.

+In theory, the below instructions should work for all operating systems i.e. Linux, MacOS and Windows.
+Although it has been only tested for Linux and MacOS.

 ### Kernels
 These are provided using via kernels, for e.g. the [IJava kernel](https://github.com/SpencerPark/IJava) when installed, provides Java language support in Jupyter notebooks.
-Take a look at the docs and examples provided on https://github.com/SpencerPark/IJava.
+Take a look at the docs and examples provided on [https://github.com/SpencerPark/IJava]().

 ### Additional source of kernels
 [beakerx](http://beakerx.com/) Is another source where a wider range of kernels can be found.